 A former Eagle is heading west.

-Defensive back Jaylen Watkins is signing a one-year deal to join the Los Angeles Chargers, according to NFL Network's Mike Garafolo.
+Defensive back Jaylen Watkins has signed a one-year deal to join the Los Angeles Chargers.

 In 2017, playing on a one-year deal, Watkins eventually gave the Eagles quality depth in the secondary, playing 168 defensive snaps during the season to go along with 165 on special teams.